 This brief biography at the Visitor Center does not even begin to explain what

 importance of Dawson's contribution during my visit, I found

 myself curious to know more about him.
 Why was he

-Dawson's efforts really stood out in my mind.
+but for some reason it was Dawson's efforts that stood out in my mind.
+Joseph Dawson

 was the man who created the initial wedge that